HeylelOS/cyberd/IPCTL.md

 <when>: One digit-composed or empty word, interpreted as a unix timestamp, corresponds to universal UTC time.
 an overflow is considered an invalid timestamp.
 <arguments...>: Command defined value/values.
-Separation is done by only one whitespace.
+Separation is done by only one whitespace, except if specified otherwise.

 <daemon name> and <acceptor name> refer to filenames
 not beginning with a '.', so not composed by any NUL nor '/'.